Shola-Ayeotan/Shola-Ayeotan/README.md

 - 👋 Hi there, I’m Shola Ayeotan.

-- 👀 I'm a budding data scientist, fervently exploring data, numbers, and the stories behind them.
+- 👀 I'm a budding data scientist, adept at exploring data, numbers, and the stories behind them.

-- 🌱  I’m currently improving my technical skills, and getting better by the day.
+- 🌱  I’m still improving my core technical skills, and getting better by the day.

 - 💞️ I’m eager to collaborate on data-driven projects of any size, use case, or innovation.